Columbia Premises Liability Attorney

 - Trip and fall accidents due to uneven walkways or poor lighting

-- Negligent security claims where assaults occur due to lack of security measures
+- Negligent security claims where assaults occur due to a lack of security measures

 - Dog bites or animal attacks on private property

-- Swimming pool accidents involving lack of fencing or unsafe conditions
+- Swimming pool accidents involving a lack of fencing or unsafe conditions

 - Falling objects or structural hazards in stores or workplaces